 Abstract

 This document proposes common test conditions (CTC), conversion practices and software reference configurations to be used in the context of high bitdepth video coding experiments.
 The object of this contribution is to provide a comparison point for the JVET-T meeting and the basis for a CTC for future meetings.
 The co-chairs seek the opinions of experts in a number of areas which will allow the direction of further work to be determined.
 The co-chairs also call on the JVET community for it’s help in providing and identifying new test sequences

+v2 revised SVT md5 value.

 Review of test sequences